skranz/skranz.github.com/_posts/2020-11-10-CovidVaccine.md

 I am no expert, but possible the calculation of the confidence interval is not valid for such adaptive rules where the evaluation is triggered by the number of disease cases.

 Indeed, Biontech and Pfizer state that they will the assess the precision of the estimated vaccine efficacy using a Bayesian framework with a particular prior distribution described on [p.
 102-103](https://pfe-pfizercom-d8-prod.s3.amazonaws.com/2020-09/C4591001_Clinical_Protocol.pdf#page=102) of their study plan.
-I dig deeper into this Bayesian analysis in a [second post](http://skranz.github.io/r/2020/11/11/CovidVaccineBayesian.html).
+This [second post](http://skranz.github.io/r/2020/11/11/CovidVaccineBayesian.html) takes a look at this Bayesian analysis.